learn-co-curriculum/phase-1-array-map-method-lab/README.md

   "what is JSONP?",
 ];
 ```

+Your job is to write the following function:

+- `titleCased()`: returns an array with title case tutorial names.
+Note that
+  this function takes no arguments and should use the global `tutorials`
+  variable as data.

 **NOTE:** This lab is challenging!
 You will need to iterate through the
 `tutorials` array, modifying the name of each tutorial.
 To do this, you will